thinkum/commonide/README.md

   some extent, for the REPL and/or Shell terminal usage cases.

-- Define a normal semantics for the IDE and Project Management 'Mode' and 'Terminal' drop-up menus
+- Define a normal semantics for the IDE and Project Management 'Mode' and 'Shell' drop-up menus

 - Test application of the GtkTextTagTable and GtkTextTag implementations, as in a manner after font-locking in Emacs.